Influence of the vessel wall geometry on the wall-induced migration of red blood cells

-To couple the models for blood motion, the RBC, and the ESL, we employ an immersed boundary method as in~\cite{Peskin2002,FaiEtAl2013}.
+To couple the models for blood motion, the RBC, and the vessel wall, we employed an immersed boundary method as in~\cite{Peskin2002,FaiEtAl2013}.
 We make use of the discretized Dirac delta functions to transfer information between the Eulerian and Lagrangian coordinates.
-The Eulerian force density in Eq.~\ref{eq:UnsteadyStokesForce} induced by the RBC and ESL is determined by the Lagrangian force density via
+The Eulerian force density in Eq~\ref{eq:UnsteadyStokesForce} induced by the RBC and the vessel wall is determined by the Lagrangian force density via

-where $\FIB = \FRBC + \FESL^0 + \FESL^h$.
+where $\FIB = \FRBC + \FESL^0 + \FESL^L$.

 The impermeable immersed object moves at a velocity $\vec{U}(q, t)$ equal to the local fluid velocity.
 This may be expressed in terms of the Dirac delta function by